OUR

 Tackling stigma

-Opt-out HIV testing in EDs
+Opt-out HIV testing in A&Es

 Targeted testing

 We piloted a variety of projects through the Fast-Track Cities improvement collaborative that reached out to people from marginalised communities with unmet needs in faith settings, high streets, homeless hostels and migrant health centres.
-We are also supporting pilots in coloscopy clinics and primary care.
+We are also supporting pilots in colposcopy clinics and primary care.

 Research